ajaysenthu/SimpleCollageMaker/README.md

 2. Tap on 'Add' to get photos from PhotoLibrary.
 Don't forget to give access the first time you launch, you'll have to delete the app and build again otherwise.

-3. Select multiple photos from the library and tap on 'Done'
+3. Select multiple photos from the library and tap on 'Done'.
+Now, you get your selected photos on the canvas.
+You can tap drag each photo within the canvas.

-4. Now, you get your selected photos on the canvas.
-You can use two fingers to rotate and pinch to scale the image.
+4. You can use two fingers to rotate and pinch to scale the image.
 Also there are manaual buttons to increase/decrease width and height 10 points each time you tap and to rotate right and left.

 5. You can remove a photo by a single tap on it and the then tap on 'Remove' button to remove it from the canvas.